RupeshKashyap/Design-Pattern/README.md

 			e.
 A "build()" will return final object
 			f.
 The main class "Vehicle" has private constructor so create instance only via builder class
 			g.
 The main class "Vehicle" has only getter method.

+4. ProtoType Design Pattern
+	1. Properties
+		a.
+Object which we are coping should be provide coping feature by implementing Cloneable Interface.
+		b.
+We can override clone() as per our need